Q&A with Metcalf Award Recipient Courtney Goto

 DL&I: For many higher education teachers and students, remote teaching and learning is a new experience.
 How can faculty use ePortfolios to improve teaching and enhance learning for their students during these times?

 I’d recommend that faculty create their own ePortfolio first to explore what Digication can do.
-Maybe create an ePortfolio that documents their experience of summer 2020, as the nation tries to open up.
+Maybe create an ePortfolio that documents their experience of summer 2020.
 I suggest including video, audio, photos and text to gage how manageable Digication is.
 Then folks will be in a stronger position to imagine how this tool might be useful in their teaching.

 DL&I: Are there other innovative ways to use ePortfolios?